Cammer

 Chrysler’s 426 HEMI (which had dominated the 1964 season) within a remarkable ninety

-days with a derivation of their 427 FE which replaced the
+days with a derivation of their 427 FE in which the

-pushrod activated valves with two single overhead camshafts (SOHC), permitting
+pushrods which activated the valves were with two SOHCs (single overhead camshafts), permitting

-higher engine speeds and more efficient combustion, thereby gaining perhaps a
+higher engine speeds and valve angles producing more efficient combustion, thereby gaining perhaps a

 hundred horsepower.
 The engine, officially called the 427 SOHC, was